tomichj/authenticate/README.md

 end
 ```

+More complex callbacks and modules can be implemented in a separate file(s); in that case,
+the user module should `require` the callback file to inject it into Authenticate's callback lifecycle.

-## Testing
+## Additional Documentation

+Consult the [Authenticate wiki](https://github.com/tomichj/authenticate/wiki/) for additional documentation.

+## Versions of Rails Supported

-Authenticate has been tested with rails 4.2, 5.0, and 5.1, using the Appraisal gem.
+Authenticate is tested with rails 4.2, 5.0, and 5.1.

+## Changelog

+For a summary of changes by version, see the [CHANGELOG.md](/CHANGELOG.md).

 ## License

-This project rocks and uses MIT-LICENSE.
+Authenticate is copyright © 2015 Justin Tomich.
+It is free software, and may be
+redistributed under the terms specified in the [`LICENSE`] file.

+[`LICENSE`]: /LICENSE